 Paint Reserve (0-100).
 Affects the brush strokes length.
 When the paint runs out, the brush stops painting on the surface and leaves behind a raised transparent trace of paint.

-Color Mixing check box.
-This defines the state of the paint in when applied by the brush.
-When this check box is activated, paint strokes will mix together as if the paint is wet.
-If the check box is deactivated, the paint will behave as if it is drying, and brush strokes will not mix together.
+Color Mixing check-box.
+This defines the state of the paint in a brush stroke.
+When this check-box is activated, the strokes mix together as if the paint is wet.
+If the check-box is deactivated, the paint applies as if it is drying, and the strokes do not mix together.

 Press the Default button to set all settings to their default values.